| |

 The general

-• Lifestyle measures (healthy lifestyle, planning
+treatments for female infertility are:• Lifestyle measures (healthy lifestyle, planning

 sexual activity with ovulation cycle, managing stress